-In the early days of the epidemic, successful state and local programs led to a 75 percent decrease in the rate of HIV transmission in the U.S. Despite steady erosion in funding and an increasing number of people capable of transmitting the virus, these programs have kept the epidemic stable for more than 15 years.
+In the early days of the epidemic, successful state and local programs led to a 75 percent decrease in the rate of HIV transmission in the U.S. Despite steady funding erosion and an increasing number of infetious people, these programs have kept the epidemic stable for more than 15 years.

-Unfortunately, the nation is reaching a tipping point at which the nation’s prevention response is being threatened.
+Unfortunately, the US is approaching a tipping point at which the prevention response is threatened.

-To stave off the looming crisis, AIDS directors are ramping up their programs to meet existing and anticipated challenges and sustain progress to date.
-To achieve these goals, they offer three recommendations:
+To stave off the looming crisis, AIDS directors offer three recommendations: